Azure/amqpnetlite/docs/articles/serialization.md

 the generic argument type is only a registry for knowns types.
 Since the generic argument type is not the base class of its known types, the serializer will fail to cast the decoded object to the generic argument type.
 This issue can be resolved by calling the `AmqpSerializer.Deserialize<T, TAs>(ByteBuffer)` method, where T is the registry type and TAs is the base type of all decoded objects.
-Let’s assume we have another class Address which is not related to Person and its derived classes.
+Letâ€™s assume we have another class Address which is not related to Person and its derived classes.

 ```